 Optimising the balance sheet involves managing profitability, risk and liquidity.
 Improving one area can affect the others, so it's important to use the right tools and metrics to avoid errors and add value.
 Proper management supports long-term financial stability.

 Preparing an optimised balance sheet is a great way to attract potential investors.
 It demonstrates that your company is actively working to manage resources wisely, reduce financial risk and achieve long-term success.
-The benefits of improved balance sheet are:
+Key benefits of balance sheet optimisation include:

 Balancing debt and equity reduces financial exposure.
-Optimisation highlights areas with excessive liabilities or unproductive assets, helping to avoid downturns or unexpected costs.
+Optimisation highlights areas with excessive liabilities or unproductive assets, helping to mitigate financial downturns.
 By removing underperforming investments and improving capital structure, businesses can lower the risk of insolvency and maintain stability.

 Through optimisation, companies ensure their capital is being used in the most effective way possible.
 It involves evaluating where capital is allocated, fixed assets or investments and identifying growth opportunities.